 Nurturing the Whole Child

 Our philosophy integrates the following three major domains: the intellectual, the social-emotional, and the physical.
-The Red Door curriculum is structured so that the students will experience growth and development in each area throughout their time with us by establishing strong relationships with their teachers while interacting with their environment in authentic ways.
+Red Door programs are structured so that the students will experience growth and development in each area throughout their time with us by establishing strong relationships with their teachers while interacting with their environment in authentic ways.

 Not only do we want students to learn meaningful information and facts about the world we live in and to be fully ready for their education beyond our doors, but we want them to emerge as critical thinkers.